Marian-Vittek/raspilot/README.md

 to control motor ESCs.
 To see all supported hardware go through subdirectories under 'tool' directory.
 If your hardware is not there, it is quite easy to add new hardware to Raspilot.
-All you need to do is to hack a demo example that comes with the sensor and make it print measurements to the standard output.
+All you need to do is to hack a demo example that comes with the sensor and make it to print measurements to the standard output.

 ### Getting Started